jjvanzon/Circular-Language-Spec-Plans/1. Current/2019-08 Circle Language Spec Revamp/2019-08 Circle Language Spec Revamp Notes.md

     - [ ] Moving all Text Code topics to single place.
     - [ ] Removing "Version History" documents from Archive?
     - [ ] Moving System Objects more to the top again.
+- [ ] Replacing "Globality" with "Module"
+- [ ] Replacing "Concept" with "Aspect"

 Done
 ----